melange-re/melange-re.github.io/docs/new-to-ocaml.md

 If you are completely new to OCaml, it is recommended to familiarize yourself with the language first.
-[Learn OCaml](https://ocaml.org/docs) is a good starting point. but we recommend the following tutorials from the official OCaml
+[Learn OCaml](https://ocaml.org/docs) is a good starting point, and we also recommend the following tutorials from the official OCaml
 website:

 - [A First Hour With OCaml](https://ocaml.org/docs/first-hour)